minute thoughts 12.6.16

 3. I deeply regret not traveling more in college, especially now that I work and it's so difficult to find time off (Singapore is actually one of the only countries in the world that has fewer holidays than the U.S.); I've booked a couple of trips while I'm here, but as easy as it is to travel within Southeast Asia, a weekend here and there isn't nearly sufficient to do everything I want to do.
 Honestly, there are so any places in California that I've never visited (Yosemite, Lake Tahoe, Death Valley, Sequoia National Park, Joshua Tree, Big Sur, Pismo Beach), and I wish I'd just taken a Friday off in my senior year and gone on a road trip with friends or something, instead of drinking in IV.
 Those are the kinds of life experiences that are worth everything; they become that one time I skipped comm lecture and drove seven hours up the coast and survived on Diet Coke and beef jerky and brushed my teeth at a gas station.
 I'd take that over an A on an essay, easily.
 I think you really have to make travel a priority.
 But on another note, keep an eye out for a quick travel tips post!

-4. In the past three months, I've read The Shadow of the Wind by Carlos Ruiz Zafón, Dark Places by Gillian Flynn, and Where'd You Go, Bernadette by Maria Semple, three mystery books, as part of my summer reading list (I'm still not done, and it's December...classic).
+4. In the past three months, I've read The Shadow of the Wind by Carlos Ruiz Zafón, Dark Places by Gillian Flynn, and Where'd You Go, Bernadette by Maria Semple, three mystery books, as part of my summer reading list (I'm still not done, and it's December...very on-brand).
 And while I thought they were all excellently written, I was a bit disappointed by the actual mysteries.
 I won't spoil them, but my frustration was with all of the loose ends and unresolved elements in the plots.
 I think a good mystery should be one that you could potentially figure out yourself, with clues scattered here and there (it was these subtleties that made Gone Girl so incredibly genius), the kind you have to go back and read once you know the ending because you missed them the first time around.
 But I found the mysteries themselves lacking and the resolutions a little bit too convenient and wholly unsatisfying.
 Like dropping tiny little breadcrumbs for the reader along the way, only to surprise them by pouring a gallon of lemonade on their head.

 6. As someone who knows a little bit of graphic design, it's very frustrating when non-design-oriented people don't understand the value of your work.
 One thing that makes me absolutely nuts is when people say things like "It'll only take two minutes," because it reflects exactly how little they know about a) the creative process and b) the logistics of graphic design.
 Or when people request creative work for ridiculously low amounts of money.
 I used to be annoyed when I had to pay $30 for a haircut, but doing freelance design/copywriting has made me much more appreciative.
 Artists are so undervalued.
 Not that I consider myself an artist, but I do sympathize.